Wondering how to get better skin? Follow these 6 easy steps and you will see results!

 Many women spend a fortune on luxurious serums, masks and creams, but the truth is, modern medical technology can impact your skin much more positively, much more quickly.

 I’m not talking about your typical fillers and Botox; I’m referring to loads of other, less invasive treatments such as LED light therapy, microneedling and laser therapies.

-By working at a cellular level, these non-invasive treatments stimulate collagen and elastin production to give the skin a much firmer and more supple appearance that lasts.
+By working at a cellular level, these non-invasive treatments stimulate your own collagen and elastin production to give the skin a much firmer and more supple appearance that lasts.
 Although collagen has many functions, one of its most important roles is to maintain the skin’s elasticity.
 This prevents sagging and keeps the skin looking and feeling younger.
 However, collagen levels naturally reduce as we get older, which is one of the main reasons we experience sagging skin and reduced volume in our faces.

 Unlike fillers and Botox, these treatments won’t alter your face; they’ll just preserve and improve the skin you have.
 The trick here is finding a reputable clinic, such as Rodeo Surgical Art, to do your treatment.
 Badly handled lasers and microneedling devices can do serious damage to your skin!

 Think about this: your skin has a natural microbiome layer that keeps it healthy.
 Sometimes called the skin’s flora, it’s home to thousands of bacterial species and up to 80 different fungi species that protect our skin.
 Each microbiome differs with age and gender.

 A healthy skin microbiome protects against infection in much the same way a good gut microbiome does.
 It prefers a relatively acidic environment (a pH of around 5.0).

 But when you use skin creams that are packed with preservatives, you kill your microbiome off a bit.
 That alters your skin’s pH.
 It makes sense: preservatives are designed to kill bacteria, right?
 And that includes the good bacteria on your skin.